martincerveny/csv-tree/README.md

 1. Clone repository
 2. Make a .env file from .env.example
 3. In .env fill credentials (DB name in DB_DATABASE) to empty database
+4. Run composer install
-4. Run php artisan key:generate
+5. Run php artisan key:generate
-5. Run php artisan migrate
+6. Run php artisan migrate

 ### How to use